zalando/postgres-operator/docs/reference/operator_parameters.md

   trigger a rolling update of the pods.
 The default is `"off"`.

 * **major_version_upgrade_team_allow_list**
-  Upgrades will only be carried out for clusters of listed teams.
-The default is empty which means a team filter is not applied.
+  Upgrades will only be carried out for clusters of listed teams when mode is set to "off".
+The default is empty.

 * **minimal_major_version**
   The minimal Postgres major version that will not automatically be upgraded